 We offer two non-qualified plans with participation generally limited to individuals whose annual salary and bonus earnings exceed the Internal Revenue Service ("IRS") limits applicable to our qualified plans: our PRP and our deferred compensation plan.
-Effective for 2016, participation in the deferred compensation plan is open to employees with an annual salary equal to or greater than \$175,000.
+Participation in the deferred compensation plan is open to employees with an annual salary equal to or greater than \$175,000.